banner

 Use the envsetup.sh script to initialize the environment: source build/envsetup.sh or . build/envsetup.sh

-To view a complete list of available commands, run the following command: hmm
+To view the complete list of available commands, run the following command: hmm

 Framework Debugging#